 Avul Pakir Jainulabdeen Abdul Kalam, popularly known as APJ Abdul Kalam was born in a Tamil Muslim family on October 15th, 1931.
-Who knew that a lad who was born to poverty-stricken parents would one day become a millennial aerospace scientist and step up to be the 11th President of India.
+Who knew that a lad who was born to poverty-stricken parents would one day become a millennial aerospace scientist and step up to be the 11th President of India?
 Being on a constant quest to learn and gain as much knowledge as he can, his educational journey was full of challenges.
-Let us walk you through APJ Abdul Kalam education with an aim to inspire a large number of students across the world.
+Let us walk you through APJ Abdul Kalam’s education to inspire a large number of students across the world.

 |Early Schooling||Rameshwaram Elementary School|

 |Undergraduate||Saint Joseph’s College|